Azure-Samples/azure-search-javascript-samples/quickstart/README.md

 + [Node.js](https://nodejs.org).
 + [NPM](https://www.npmjs.com) should be installed by Node.js.
-+ [Create an Azure Search service](search-create-service-portal.md) or [find an existing service](https://ms.portal.azure.com/#blade/HubsExtension/BrowseResourceBlade/resourceType/Microsoft.Search%2FsearchServices) under your current subscription.
++ [Create a search service in the portal](search-create-service-portal.md) or [find an existing service](https://ms.portal.azure.com/#blade/HubsExtension/BrowseResourceBlade/resourceType/Microsoft.Search%2FsearchServices) under your current subscription.
 You can use a free service for this quickstart.

 Recommended: